 So how do you go about this?
 Obviously, you need to have your dog sitting nicely at your left side to begin.
 Wait until he is not trying to pop up right away, but is content to listen to you and sit quietly.

 Got your word picked?
 Alright, let's take it away!
-With your dog sitting nicely at your side, say your word in a happy, higher-pitched tone of voice.
+With your dog sitting nicely at your side, say your release command in a happy, higher-pitched, almost "sing-songy" tone of voice.

 Now, your dog may just sit there and look at you.
 That's normal... he doesn't know what that word means yet.

-Wait 3 seconds to give him a chance, and if he stands up on his own, praise him.
+Wait 3 seconds to give him a chance to comply, and if he stands up on his own, praise him.
 If he stays sitting, open your left hand and give him a gentle push on the withers (area where his shoulders are) or under his belly (but not a belly rub!).
 Praise him when he gets up.

 On a release command, your dog is free to do what he wants, like a break time.
 You, however, must keep your feet planted where you are, and hold the end of leash.